sairohan97/Microsoft-Power-BI/Product Sales Data Analysis and Forecasting Dashboard_README.md

 ## Acknowledgments

-This project utilizes the Retail Sales Forecasting dataset available on Kaggle.
+This project utilizes the Retail Sales Forecasting dataset available on Kaggle (https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting).
 Special thanks to Rohit Sahoo for providing this comprehensive dataset, which has been instrumental in conducting the analysis and developing the forecasting model.